ProtoGit/jquery.slider/README.md

 - **startPosition** First (0 indexed) slide to show.
 Default is 0.
 - **groupTogether** Groups sliders matching the selector together, so left/right controls are shared.
 Default is false.
 - **onTransition** Can pass a callback to be called after each transition.
-- **useInsideWrapper** Use a .wrapper class inside the main container for the width.
-Useful on fixed width sliders with a full width container.

 ### Return value